Faye Leung: The Hat Lady Sings!

 Faye is a third-generation Canadian of Chinese origin.
 Her formative years were spent in the Chinatowns of Victoria and Vancouver.

-She first burst onto the scene in 1947 when she helped Chinese immigrants by translating and interpreting their documents to apply for Canadian citizenship.
+She first burst onto the scene in 1947 when she helped Chinese pioneers by translating and interpreting their documents to apply for Canadian citizenship.
 In the early 1950s, she challenged discrimination in the workplace by becoming the first Chinese Canadian to be hired by the Hudson Bay Company.
-Over the next four decades, she helped bring about societal change in immigration, banking, housing, education, trade with the Orient, and race and gender discrimination.
+Over the next four decades, she helped bring about societal change in immigration, banking, housing, education, trade and tourism with the Orient, and race and gender discrimination.

 Due Date: September 2018